 Relative Sensitivity of Nesting Bald Eagles to Human Activities

-Eagles are most vulnerable to disturbance during the first 3 months of nesting and may abandon the nest.
-The City of Salem conducts a bald eagle nest monitoring program staffed by volunteers each year to track nest success and to monitor potential impacts from public uses of the area.
+Eagles are most vulnerable to disturbance during the first 3 months of nesting and may abandon their nest if disturbed.
+To help protect these birds, the City of Salem conducts a bald eagle nest monitoring program each year.
+This program is staffed by volunteers who track nest success and monitor potential impacts from public use of the area.

 Phase Activity